marcusanthonylorenzo/pizza-parlour/README.md

 Test: It should not apply twice i.e. no "double large".
 Code: if (this.size === "Large"){ return this.size + 5 }; else if (...!== "Large"){ return 15 };
 Expected Output: Pizza.makeLarge(); returns 20 once.

+Describe: Pizza.addExtras()

+Test: It should increase Pizza.price by $3 each per item.
+Code: this.price += convertEx * 3;  (convertEx is the length of extras array = each extra added or removed will push or pop accordingly.)
+Expected Output: If all ingredients checked (11 total items), Pizza.price = $48.

 Describe: Pizza.addToOrder()